kubevela/kubevela.github.io/docs/case-studies/gitops.md

   password: <your password>
 ```

-## Write the automatic apply file
+## Create the Application that sync with Git

-After completing the basic configuration above, we can create a new automatic apply file locally and associate the corresponding Git repository and image registry information:
+After completing the basic configuration above, we can create an Application file that syncs with the corresponding Git repository and image registry information:

 ```yaml
 apiVersion: core.oam.dev/v1beta1